gwenshap/DBD-Oracle/README.win32.txt

 		c:\oracle-dbd\>nmake test

-    As long as you have given a valid user name, password and database name instep 15 you will see some results.
+    As long as you have given a valid user name, password and database name in step 15 you will see some results.
 If it appears to run but you do not get a connection check the following.

 		i.
 User name password and DB Name